Aparecido-Junior/sql_project_data_job_analysis/README.md

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQl queries.
+- **Power BI:** The visualization tool for this project couldn't be another one.
 - **Git & Github**: Essetial for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market📊.
 Here's how I approached each question 🔍:

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high-paying opportunities in the field .
+This query highlights the high-paying opportunities in Australia and Brasil .

 ```sql
 SELECT job_id,